 4.27 The sort of publicity that is appropriate for each application will depend on the type of application.
 The Council will determine what is appropriate in each case, either by letter, site notice, newspaper advertisement or a combination, subject to the statutory minimum requirements for consultation as set out in the Town and Country Planning (General Development Procedure) Order 1995 and in any other relevant Order or Direction (including amendments).
-To ensure a consistent approach to consultation on planning applications, the Council has prepared a Code of Conduct on Neighbourhood Consultation.
+To ensure a consistent approach to consultation on planning applications, consultation is undertaken in accordance with statutory requirements.